South Carolina lowers Confederate flag in wake of church massacre

 The Civil War flag, which had flown at the State House for 54 years, came down less than a month after a white gunman killed nine black men and women in a historic Charleston church.

-In Washington, the Federal Bureau of Investigation said on Friday that the man charged in the massacre, Dylann Roof, was erroneously able to buy a gun due to a mix-up in a federal background check.

-On the State House grounds, an honor guard of black and white state troopers ceremonially lowered the flag and folded it to be taken to a nearby museum.
-Several thousand onlookers chanted "U-S-A, U-S-A" and broke out singing a refrain from a late 1960s pop song, "Na na, na na na, hey hey, goodbye."
+As an honour guard of black and white state troopers ceremoniously lowered the flag and folded it to be taken to a nearby museum, a crowd chanted "U-S-A, U-S-A" and broke out singing a refrain from a late 1960s pop song, "Na na na na, hey hey, goodbye."

-While the flag is a hated symbol of slavery and racism to many, it is an emblem of Southern pride and heritage for others.
+While the banner is a hated symbol of slavery and racism to many, it is an emblem of Southern pride and heritage for others.

-The banner, a replica of the flag of General Robert E. Lee's Army of Northern Virginia, was moved to the "relic room" of a state-run military museum in Columbia, South Carolina's capital.
-It will be stored there while an exhibit is prepared.

-The rebel standard will be displayed alongside other flags and artifacts carried by Southern Confederate soldiers 150 years ago in the Civil War.
+The banner was moved to the "relic room" of the state military museum in Columbia, South Carolina's capital.
+There it will take its place among other artefacts carried by Southern Confederate soldiers 150 years ago in the Civil War.

 President Barack Obama, the United States' first black president, tweeted, "South Carolina taking down the confederate flag - a signal of good will and healing, and a meaningful step towards a better future."

-With the flag down, South Carolina can now host championship-level college sports events, National Collegiate Athletic Association President Mark Emmert said on Friday.

-Since 2001, the NCAA has prohibited playing pre-determined championships in states where the flag is prominently flown.

-South Carolina Republican Governor Nikki Haley, who pushed for the state legislature to enact a law to remove the flag, was among those watching Friday's ceremony from the State House steps.
+South Carolina Republican Governor Nikki Haley, who pushed for the state legislature to enact a law to remove the flag, was among those watching on the State House steps.

-"I'm thinking of those nine people today," she said, referring to the murder victims in an interview with NBC's "Today" TV show shortly before the flag came down.
+The legislature gave final passage to the bill, required before the flag could be moved, by an overwhelming majority on Thursday after three days of tense debate.

+The 21-year-old white man charged in the massacre, Dylann Roof, appeared in photographs posing with a Confederate flag that surfaced on a website bearing a racist manifesto.
+That image spurred politicians and leading national retailers to pull the flag from display.

-In South Carolina - the first state to secede from the United States before the 1861-1865 Civil War broke out - this week's debate in the legislature brought an emotional closure for a symbol long dividing the state.
+In South Carolina, the first state to secede during the 1861-1865 Civil War, this week's debate in the state legislature brought an emotional closure to a symbol long divisive in the state.

-The Confederate battle flag waved atop the capitol from 1961 to 2000, when it was moved to a Confederate war memorial near the building's entrance as a compromise with those who wanted it permanently removed.
-South Carolina raised the banner over the capitol dome at a time when segregationists were resisting federal efforts to integrate the South.
+The Confederate battle flag waved atop the state capitol from 1961 to 2000, when it was moved to a Confederate war memorial near the State House entrance as a compromise with those who wanted it removed from the grounds permanently.
+The state raised the banner over the capitol dome at a time when segregationists were resisting federal efforts to integrate the South.

-A black woman, Tenetha Hall of Newberry, South Carolina, said she took Friday off work to drive an hour to Columbia to watch the flag come down.

-The head of the Sons of Confederate Veterans, Charles Kelly Barrow, issued a statement on Thursday saying he was "dismayed" by the law's signing, describing it as a "politically convenient insult to the legacy of millions of South Carolinians."
+The head of the Sons of Confederate Veterans, Charles Kelly Barrow, issued a statement on Thursday saying he was "dismayed" by the signing of the law, describing it as a "politically convenient insult to the legacy of millions of South Carolinians."

-"I came here to show my support for the flag, for the positive side of it," said Brighton Lester.
+"I came here to show my support for the flag, for the positive side of it," Brighton Lester said.

 "I am indifferent on whether it flies at the State House.
 But I believe people should be educated about history."

-(Additional reporting by Doina Chiacu in Washington.; Writing by Letitia Stein and David Adams; Editing by Jonathan Oatis)
+(Additional reporting by Doina Chiacu in Washington.; Writing by Letitia Stein and David Adams; Editing by Paul Tait and Lisa Lambert)